forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > A viable path possibly is:
 > * A self-determined local government which has quite fare reaching autonomy for example choosing trade relations (practically mostly the case for Taiwan the accepted WTO membership (<https://www.wto.org/english/thewto_e/countries_e/chinese_taipei_e.htm>)).
-> * Possibly keeping them out of geo/military-politics and therefore possibly not join military alliances (or foreign federations/countries), limits on offensive military - in other words the state of the United Nations is not be violated [from a geopolitical perspective].
+> * Possibly keeping them out of geo/military-politics and therefore possibly not to join military alliances (or foreign federations/countries), limits on offensive military - in other words the state of the United Nations is not be violated [from a geopolitical perspective].

->> Any kind of forcible methods against [the will of] the local population by any party are not  considered adequate.
+>> Any kind of forcible methods against [the will of] the local population by *any* party are not considered adequate.

 >> How to handle such situations and a clearer specification of self-determination is considered an important topic to be clarified internationally.